-- Sustainability Accounting Standard Board ("SASB") helps determine the most relevant or material ESG issues across 77 industries as part of the ESG factor; - Sustainalytics used to screen for exclusions, monitor portfolio ESG and carbon risks, and as an input into the proprietary ESG assessment; and - Institutional Shareholder Services ("ISS") provides data to determine the governance factor, as well as proxy voting advice which is used as an input into voting decisions.
+- Sustainability Accounting Standard Board ("SASB") helps determine the most relevant or material ESG issues across 77 industries as part of the ESG factor; - Sustainalytics used to screen for exclusions, monitor portfolio ESG and carbon risks, and as a supportive tool to the proprietary ESG assessment; and - Institutional Shareholder Services ("ISS") provides data to determine the governance factor, as well as proxy voting advice which is used as an input into voting decisions.

-The portfolio adviser uses data and insights from these tools, along with proprietary research and company disclosures, as part of its proprietary investment approach in its security selection and portfolio construction.
+The portfolio sub-adviser uses data and insights from these tools, along with proprietary research and company disclosures, as part of its proprietary investment approach in its security selection and portfolio construction.

-The fund follows a responsible approach to investing, as described under "What does the fund invest in? - Responsible Investing".
+The fund follows a responsible approach to investing, as described under "Specific Information About Each of the Mutual Funds Described in this Document - Responsible Investing".
 Particularly, in reference to active ownership and company engagement, the fund may also use proxy voting as part of its investment selection process if it is determined to be in the best interest of the fund.
 Specifically, where the portfolio sub-adviser identifies a material ESG risk, it will engage in dialogue with the company to improve its disclosure or outcomes of ESG performance, or if the company changes its practices or new insights arise through such engagement, the portfolio sub-adviser's assessment of the company will take into account of such change.

-In addition, the fund will not knowingly invest in companies that undertake the following activities:
+In addition, the fund will not knowingly invest in: